Here’s a handy command line tip you can use to reset Ubuntu back to its default settings without reinstalling!

 …all at the the same time.

-The command to run with caution is this:
+The command to run is:

 dconf reset -f /

-How I Reset Ubuntu Desktop to Default Settings
+How I Reset my Ubuntu Desktop

 As the dconf reset command will reset more than just the Unity, GNOME Shell and MATE desktop you should not run it idly — oh, and do make a backup of your existing desktop beforehand, especially if you’ve made extensive customisations and tweaks to any of you the desktops mentioned above.